HNC has been archived.

 Hierarchical Namespaces Controller(以下、HNC)

-HNC is a convenient controller that enables hierarchical management of Namespaces, and we have used it at our company for tenant isolation, etc. It was a very useful tool in the context of platform engineering, so many people will be surprised.
+HNC is a handy controller that enables hierarchical management of namespaces, and we used it at our company for things like tenant isolation.
+It was a tool that was highly valued in a platform engineering context, so many people will probably be surprised to hear about it.

 gcr.io